efarish/portfolio/aws/ecs_docker/README.md

 docker ps
 ```

-There should now be a container running in Docker.
+In your local docker instance, there should now be a container listed in the output of the `docker ps` command above.
 Try to access the container endpoint at `http://localhost:9090` in a web browser or using the client Jupyter notebook in this distribution's `client` directory.

 Now shutdown the container.